vignedev/asus-rog-kbd-workaround/README.md

 From the [same project](https://gitlab.com/asus-linux/asusctl/-/blob/4641e19c43ef5fa85e5d8d2aa5b6d39fce67db33/rog-aura/src/usb.rs#L18), we can also see that request 1,4 and 2,5 are called `LED_APPLY` and `LED_SET`.
 The first request sems to be [`AuraEffect` packet data](https://gitlab.com/asus-linux/asusctl/-/blob/4641e19c43ef5fa85e5d8d2aa5b6d39fce67db33/rog-aura/src/builtin_modes.rs#L407).

-And this is where my journey ends for now, got what I wanted after all.
+~~And this is where my journey ends for now, got what I wanted after all.~~

+After some digging around, I remembered there was a `rogauracore` project, which allowed to change the brightness of the keyboard.
+It didn't work, however I thought that perhaps the packets might be similiarso I found out this [packet sequence](https://github.com/wroberts/rogauracore/blob/a872431a59e47c1ab0b2a523e413723bdcd93a6e/src/rogauracore.c#L112).
+Cross referencing it with the `asusctl` project, we can see that in `usb.rs` I somehow missed [`aura_brightness_bytes`](https://gitlab.com/asus-linux/asusctl/-/blob/4641e19c43ef5fa85e5d8d2aa5b6d39fce67db33/rog-aura/src/usb.rs#L22).

+And so, if that packet is sent over (with correct brightness being 0-3 inclusive), the the backlight works, yay.

 ## Disclaimer